OpenDrupal/archived-opendrupal-drupal-module-development/readme.md

-# OpenDrupal Drupal 8 module development course
+# OpenDrupal Drupal 8 module development course materials

+Develop your own Drupal modules.
+Learn fundamental concepts and major patterns of the Drupal 8 API.

+View the slides on-line at https://opendrupal.github.io/opendrupal-drupal-module-development

+General info about this course: https://opendrupal.org/materials/drupal-module-development

-This course is part of the [OpenDrupal curriculum](https://opendrupal.github.io).
+These materials are part of the [OpenDrupal curriculum](https://opendrupal.or).

-This course will provide you with fundamental knowledge of the Drupal 8 API and how to use it to create your own modules.

-## Introduction
-Directory: /intro
-Contains information that can be used to promote a course, to inform (future) participants, to provide an outline and to set expectations.

-## Preparatioin
-Directory: /set-up
-Contains instructions on how to prepare for this course both a attendee and as trainer.

 ## Lessons

-Directory: /lesson-1 .. /lesson-6
+Directory: /lesson-...

-Slides and exercises for each of the lessons of this class.
-The exercises will help you gain experience with the subjects of each lesson.
+The slides and exercises that make up this course.

-## Exercise results
+## Example code

 Directory: /result

-Contains fully working code resulting from the exercises.
-Depending on your preferred learning strategy, you can can use this to compare your own exercise results with, to read and learn from, or to play with to find out how the code behaves.
+Contains fully working code examples of complete exercises.

-## Slides
+## Slide foundation

 Directory: /slide-foundation

-This does not contain course specific materials.
-It provides the reveal.js framework for slides of this course.
+No course specific materials here.
+This contains the the reveal.js framework and styling for the slides of this course.

+## License

+Open Drupal materials, such as slides and exercises, are licensed under the [Creative Commons Attribution-ShareAlike 4.0 license (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).
+You are free to share and adapt these materials.

+Any included software packages, such as Drupal and Reveal.js, are licenced under their respective license.
+Example code developed for Drupal (e.g. modules, themes, profiles) inherit the Drupal license.